magento-ecg/coding-standard/README.md

-ECG Code Sniffer Coding Standard
+ECG Magento Code Sniffer Coding Standard
 ===================================

-Ecg Code Sniffer Coding Standard is a set of rules and sniffs for PHP_CodeSniffer tool.
+Ecg Magento Code Sniffer Coding Standard is a set of rules and sniffs for PHP_CodeSniffer tool.

 It allows automatically check your code against some of the common Magento coding issues.